Tembo Savings logo

 1. Tembo Cash ISAs

-For savers seeking the best value, Tembo's Easy Access Cash ISAs allow you to choose a Cash ISA that suits your needs.
+For savers who are saving for their first home, Tembo's Easy Access Cash ISAs allow you to choose a Cash ISA that suits your needs.
 Choose between a simple, straight rate Cash ISA, or a 12-month introductory bonus of up to 4.05% AER (variable) for new accounts.

 Unlike other providers, we don't penalise you by lowering your rate if your balance falls too low or if you make multiple withdrawals.